Ad-Mora/hugo-interview-challenge-main/README.md

 Access the project at http://localhost:5173.

-Access an existing application at http://localhost:5173/applications/&lt;id&gt;
+Access an existing application at http://localhost:5173/applications/id, where id is the numeric id of the application